corrode/corrode.github.io/content/learn/migration-guides/go-to-rust/index.md

 ### Monomorphization vs GC Shape Stenciling

+There's no free lunch with generics: you either pay at compile time, at runtime, or you give up specialization (more on that in a bit).
+C++ and Rust pay at compile time through monomorphization.
+Java pays at runtime through type erasure plus the JIT.
+Go picked a middle path with [GCShape stenciling and dictionaries](https://go.googlesource.com/proposal/+/refs/heads/master/design/generics-implementation-gcshape.md): types that share a "GC shape" share the same compiled function and dispatch through a runtime dictionary.

+The Go choice keeps compile times fast, which is a real and valuable property.
+The cost is that generic Go code can be measurably *slower* than the equivalent hand-written non-generic version, because every method call on a type parameter goes through an indirection.
+There's a [well-known PlanetScale post](https://web.archive.org/web/20220331073738/https://planetscale.com/blog/generics-can-make-your-go-code-slower) showing exactly this.

 Rust monomorphizes: every `Vec<i32>` and `Vec<String>` produces specialized machine code with zero runtime dispatch.
-Go uses [GCShape stenciling with dictionaries](https://go.googlesource.com/proposal/+/refs/heads/master/design/generics-implementation-gcshape.md), where types that share a "GC shape" share the same compiled function and dispatch through a dictionary at runtime.

-The result is a compile-time/runtime tradeoff that often surprises people: generic Go code can be measurably *slower* than the equivalent hand-written non-generic version, because every method call on a type parameter goes through an indirection.
-There's a [well-known PlanetScale post](https://planetscale.com/blog/generics-can-make-your-go-code-slower) showing exactly this.

-In Rust, generic code is the *fast* path.
-Reaching for `dyn Trait` (the equivalent of Go's interface dispatch) is a deliberate choice you make when you want runtime polymorphism.
+Generic code is the *fast* path, and reaching for `dyn Trait` (the equivalent of Go's interface dispatch) is a deliberate choice you make when you want runtime polymorphism.
+You pay for monomorphization with compile times, which is the same bill C++ has been paying for decades.
+Neither tradeoff is obviously right; they just optimize for different things.

 ### They Don't Plaster Over Holes In The Type System